- Treatment of adults with either newly diagnosed or relapsed/refractory multiple myeloma, in combination with other chemotherapies.

 - Considered low emetogenic potential.

-- Daratumumab may interfere with cross-matching and red blood cell antibody screening; interference with indirect Coombs test may persist for up to 6 months after the last dose.
-Type and screen patient’s blood before initiating therapy if possible.
+- Daratumumab may interfere with cross-matching and red blood cell antibody screening; interference with may persist for up to 6 months after the last dose.
+Order a RBC phenotype/genotype before initiating therapy if possible.
+This will allow the administration of phenotypically matched blood and prevent formation of allo-antibodies during Daratumumab therapy.
+Turn around time is expected to be prolonged in order to be able to issue phenotypically matched RBC transfusions for patients that have received Daratumumab in the last 6 months

 - Daratumumab Product Monograph.
 Janssen Inc Canada, Version: 8 December 2021.